Visual-Rock/DialogSystem/README.md

 { value_name: value }
 ```

-if you only want the Options you can do this:
+**if you only want the Options you can do this:**
 ```
 dialog.get_options()
 ```
 this returns an Array of all the Options

-progressing the dialog is done by calling next on the dialog like this:
+**progressing the dialog is done by calling next like this:**
 ```
 dialog.next()
 ```

+more can you find in the [Dialog class wiki](https://github.com/Clon135/DialogSystem/wiki/Dialog-class) section
+or in the Example Projects